pyeve/eve/docs/features.rst

 The Eve ``data_relation`` validator will not allow references to documents that have been soft deleted.
 Attempting to create or update a document with a reference to a soft deleted document will fail just as if that document had been hard deleted.
+Existing data relations to documents that are soft deleted remain in the database, but requests requiring embedded document serialization of those relations will resolve to a null value.
+Again, this matches the behavior of relations to hard deleted documents.

-If the data relation is versioned, references to versions prior to of after restoration of the deleted version are allowed and will behave as expected.
-If a request requires expansion of an embedded document that has since been soft deleted, that document will resolve to a null value.
+Versioned data relations to a deleted document version will also fail to validate, but relations to versions prior to deletion or after restoration of the document are allowed and will continue to resolve successfully.

 Considerations
 ~~~~~~~~~~~~~~